-Connecticut Light & Power, a unit of Northeast Utilities (NU) and that state’s largest utility, hasn’t estimated low long blackouts may last, Tricia Taskey Modifica, a spokeswoman, said yesterday in an interview.
+Connecticut Light & Power, a unit of Northeast Utilities (NU:US) and that state’s largest utility, hasn’t estimated low long blackouts may last, Tricia Taskey Modifica, a spokeswoman, said yesterday in an interview.

 Connecticut’s power utilities predict the snowstorm will knock out service to 10 percent of customers, state Governor Dannel Malloy said during a news briefing yesterday.
 Government offices will be open today, he said.

 “We are presuming that we will be open at the moment,” Malloy said.
 “We’re also presuming that we’ll have early dismissal.”

 Boston utility NStar, another Northeast Utilities unit, is moving crews, trucks and replacement poles and wires to Cape Cod and the island of Martha’s Vineyard expecting travel will be difficult today, Michael Durand, a spokesman, said in a message yesterday.
 It has ordered electrical line crews and tree- trimmers from six states including Wisconsin and Georgia, he said.

 “There’s no way to accurately predict the level of damage that will be caused by this or future storms,” Durand said.
 All damage caused by Hurricane Sandy in October has been permanently repaired, so that the power system is “in top working condition,” he said.